iarla-crewe/quartz-prototype/README.md

 ### Mobile App
 This is the Quartz mobile app that users will interact with.
 In this demo, seed phrase functionality is not added and the wallet's keys are hardcoded in.
 With the app, users can view their balance, get their address for deposits, transfer money to other wallets, and accept/decline transactions when they receive a notification.
-The app uses Coin Gecko's free API for token price info (https://www.coingecko.com/en/api)

 ### Pay Demo
-This is a mobile app used to fake a card spend for this demo.
+This is a mobile app used to simulate a card spend for this demo.
 When opened, it displays a tick to mimic Google/Apple Pay and sends an API request to the website for a card transaction to be approved by the user.

 ---